Zweihander-Main/zwei-zeta-zsh-theme/README.md

 * Defaults to lambda symbol
 * Changes symbol to env var ZETA_SYMBOL
 * Adds PROMPT2 (second line of input)
+* Stops print prompt expansion (clobbers on resize but doesn't interfere with other plugins)

 ## Installation

 ### Manually